 UBC will take into consideration locations that no provider is willing to serve due to the cost of technology or ongoing high maintenance costs.
-Project Funding Areas that receive no applications during the subgrantee selection process, which are located in areas where the cost to serve a location is above the Extremely High Cost Per Location Threshold, will be eligible for funding for alternative technologies such as LEO satellites per guidance to come from NTIA.
-For areas that providers are willing to serve but no technology other than LEO's are the best affordable option shall be open for negotiation.
-These areas will be available for an open round where property owners, working with eligible ISPs, can propose a bid to receive funding up to \$1000 for equipment to serve the property.
-To qualify for this funding, households must be eligible for ACP or Lifeline.
+Project Funding Areas that receive no applications during the subgrantee selection process, which are located in areas where the cost to serve an unserved location is above the Extremely High Cost Per Location Threshold, will be eligible for funding for alternative technologies such as unlicensed wireless, or LEO satellites per guidance to come from NTIA.